tetrahedronix/essential-script/readme.txt

 3. Essential Script widget

 == Changelog ==
+= 0.8.1=
+* Remove incorrect try-catch implementation
+* Updated to re-use CodeMirror as bundled with Wordpress core library
+* Prevents uncaught error if class name is an invalid string
+* Document `Options`, fix some inconsistencies
 = 0.8 =
 * Save properties with array object instead of array
 * Untrusted users are allowed to post only a limited set of HTML markup